nickgs/drupal8-testdrive-module/README.md

 # Drupal 8 Module Test Drive

-These slides are designed to accompany a introductory talk on Drupal 8 Module Development.
+These slides are designed to accompany a introductory training on Drupal 8 Module Development.

-Target running time of 45min - 1 hour

 Powered by reveal.js